-All subjects are categorized into four "belonging stratum" according t с their status in the multilayered subcontract systems.
-Each number in the "family" columns indicates the number of f household members; a)three generation, b)unclear family, c)fatherles s
+All subjects are divided into four 'strata' according to their status in the multilayered subcontract system.
+Each number in parentheses in the 'family' column indicates the number of household members: the letter that proceeds the number indicates the type of family arrangement: a) three generation, b) arrangement unclear, c) a fatherless family, and d) childless couple.